-New research has revealed that although more than half of the population in Ireland owns a credit card, a whopping six in ten have no idea what interest rate they are paying.
+Our latest research has revealed that although more than half of the population on the island of Ireland owns a credit card, a whopping six in ten have no idea what interest rate they are paying.
 Even among those in the survey who said they do know what interest they were paying, the results proved differently.

 The best course of action is to clear the balance in full, bin the card and be done with it.
 However, credit cards have always been hugely popular so, for the majority this is unlikely to happen.
-Indeed, only 11% of credit card users in Ireland say they plan on binning the card in 2019.
-So at the very least, credit card users should get to grips with how their credit card works.**
+Indeed, only 14% in the Repbulic of Ireland and 18% of Northern Ireland credit card users said they have made a New Year's resolution to throw away their credit card in 2022.
+So at the very least, credit card users should get to grips with how their credit card works.*